 STC: 28 productions including Camelot; Hamlet; The School for Lies; The Secret Garden (also at 5th Avenue Theatre and Theater Under the Stars); The Critic and The Real Inspector Hound (also at Guthrie Theater); Kiss Me, Kate; Man of La Mancha; The Tempest; A Funny Thing Happened on the Way to the Forum; A Midsummer Night’s Dream; Strange Interlude; All’s Well That Ends Well.
 REGIONAL: Arena Stage: Let Me Down Easy; Seattle Repertory Theatre: Eight seasons including An Ideal Husband, Play On!, Golden Child, Don Juan, The Search for Signs of Intelligent Life in the Universe (with Lily Tomlin); American Conservatory Theater: The Rivals, The Circle, The Government Inspector, Vigil; Berkeley Repertory Theatre: Journey to the West, An Almost Holy Picture, Having Our Say; Regional Tour: Let Me Down Easy and Twilight: Los Angeles, 1992 (both with Anna Deavere Smith).
 TRAINING: Oberlin College: BA.

-REGIONAL: Studio Theatre: If I Forget, Vietgone, Wig Out; Theatre J: Becoming Dr. Ruth; The Second City: Twist Your Dickens; Mosaic Theater: Satchmo at the Waldorf; A.C.T.: A Christmas Carol, Love and Information, Mr. Burns A Post-Electric Play.
+STC: The Panties, The Partner and The Profit.
+REGIONAL: Studio Theatre: If I Forget, Vietgone, Wig Out!; Theatre J: Becoming Dr. Ruth; The Second City: Twist Your Dickens; Mosaic Theater: Satchmo at the Waldorf; American Conservatory Theater: A Christmas Carol, Love and Information, Mr. Burns: A Post-Electric Play.
 TRAINING: University of Maryland, College Park: BA in Stage Management.